hubsterio/docs/docs/api/4_error_codes.rst

 Error Codes
 ===========

-Below are a list of all possible REST API errors codes for Hubster API related services.
+Below are a list of all possible REST API error codes for Hubster API related services.

 The following standard HTTP Status codes are used.